-Presented here is a project that lets your Raspberry Pi (RPi) turn into a remote camera and then control and watch live video being captured by this camera on your smartphone from anywhere on the planet.
+Presented here is a project that lets your Raspberry Pi (RPi) turn into an IoT based smart camera and then control and watch live video being captured by this camera on your smartphone from anywhere on the planet.
 You just need an Internet connection on your RPi and smartphone.
 This project explains step-by-step procedure to build your own remote smart security camera.

 Hardware required for building the camera are Android smartphone (4.0 or higher), RPi 2, Raspberry camera module, 5V, 1A power adaptor with micro-USB output, USB audio adaptor (optional) and USB Wi-Fi dongle (RPi 2-compatible).

 Software required for this project is Buttery TV app.
 Since the project is developed using Butterfly TV and RPi, we have named it Butterfly PI.
 It has the following features:

 1. You can broadcast live video in several resolutions.

 2. It communicates with your audience via comments while you are broadcasting.

 3. It allows you to share live video with your friends and followers on Facebook and Twitter.

 4. You can sign up through Facebook or Google+.